What is benign prostate hypertrophy?

 What and where is the prostate?

-The prostate is a gland found only in men, which forms an important part of the reproductive system.
-It secretes a fluid that keeps sperm alive and healthy and that forms part of semen.
+The prostate gland, which is found only in men, is an important part of the reproductive system.
+It secretes a fluid that is part of semen and keeps sperm alive and healthy.

 The prostate is found behind the base of the penis and underneath the bladder.
-The urethra, the tube that carries urine from the bladder to the penis, runs through the middle of the prostate.
+The urethra runs through the middle of the prostate.